giacomo-b/reddit-compilation-maker/README.md

 # Reddit Compilation Maker

-Reddit Compilation Maker is a Python tool created to make compilations out of user-specified subreddits content.
+Reddit Compilation Maker is a Python tool created to automatically create compilations from subreddits content.
+Can be used to synthesize the trending videos into compilations, automate content generation for social media, and much more.

 ## Requirements